mattrips/scratchPad/Protocol Conformance.md

 ## Selection of Protocol Conformance
 At the point where a protocol requirement is accessed on a conforming type, there may exist more than one protocol to which the type conforms that carries the ability to access the protocol requirement.
 Typically, th

+sequenceDiagram
+Note left of A: Note to the\n left of A
+Note right of A: Note to the\n right of A
+Note over A: Note over A
+Note over A,B: Note over both A and B

 Single possibility case...